This article appears in the Fall 2019 issue of the

 Training Your Team

 With a well-defined cybersecurity procedure comes training.
 A 2016 review of cybersecurity literature in Technology and Health Care found that the “most stressed security technique in the literature is proper employee training.”
-Many of the common types of cybersecurity breaches involve a human component that could be prevented with regular and comprehensive employee training.
+Many of the common types of cybersecurity breaches involve a human component.
+These are preventable with regular and comprehensive employee training.

 When developing training, look to your IT experts for guidance.
 You can also find resources and guidance online, particularly from HHS.
-Last year, HHS released a publication that it developed in partnership with the healthcare industry titled Health Industry Cybersecurity Practices (HICP): Managing Threats and Protecting Patients.
+Last year, HHS released a publication that it developed in partnership with the healthcare industry.
+It is titled Health Industry Cybersecurity Practices (HICP): Managing Threats and Protecting Patients.
 This publication provides guidance on “voluntary cybersecurity practices to healthcare organizations of all types and sizes.”

-As technology develops and medical devices and equipment, as well as patients’ PHI, become more and more accessible over the internet, cybersecurity concerns will only increase.
-Currently, many practices, hospitals and health systems are not prepared for cyberattacks, and a single breach could end up costing an organization millions of dollars.
-Examining cybersecurity readiness is extremely important for organizations of all sizes, and even small steps in the right direction can make a difference.
+As technology develops and medical devices and equipment, as well as patients’ PHI, become more and more accessible over the internet.
+This means cybersecurity concerns will only increase.
+Currently, many practices, hospitals and health systems are not prepared for cyberattacks.
+Therefore, a single breach could end up costing an organization millions of dollars.
+Examining cybersecurity readiness is extremely important for organizations of all sizes.
+Even small steps in the right direction can make a difference.

 Billy von Grossen is a Network Administrator at PE GI Solutions and can be reached at email@example.com.